okosioc/flask-seed/README.md

-# flast-seed
+# flask-seed
-A flask seed project for python3.
+A lightning seed project using flask.